-Cocoyam goes by various names across Africa: Kenyans refer to it as arrow root, or by the Kikuyu word ndŭma.
+Cocoyam (taro root) goes by various names across Africa: Kenyans refer to it as arrow root, or by the Kikuyu word ndŭma.
 South Africans refer to Taro by the Zulu word Amadumbe or Madumbi.
 Egyptians refer to Taro as Qolqass, while Macabo is the popular name for Taro in the french-speaking part of Cameroon.

 Cocoyams are very rich in vitamins, anti-oxidants and dietary fibre, making them the perfect candidate for inclusion in a diabetic or heart-friendly diet.